North Carolina's First State Historic Site Honoring its African American Heritage

 A Brief History

 Bennett College purchased the Palmer campus, but in 1980 it sold 40 acres of the main campus with major surviving buildings to the American Muslim Mission.
-The American Muslim Mission attempted to establish a teacher's college for a short time, but on much of the campus the decay which began in 1971 continued unabated.
+The American Muslim Mission attempted to establish a teacher's college for a short time, but struggled to obtain enough funding to alleviate the decay of the campus, which began in 1971.

 In late 1982 Mrs. Maria Cole, a niece of Dr. Brown's, visited friend and schoolmate Marie Gibbs of Greensboro.
 Together they returned to the campus where both had been students and expressed a joint desire for recognition of Brown's social and educational contributions.
 Immediately Gibbs and others began sponsoring meetings of Palmer alumni and enlisting support.
 They met with North Carolina's Division of Archives and History to explore ideas.

-State Senator William (Bill) Martin soon joined the cause.
-He secured passage of a special bill in the 1983 General Assembly which allowed for planning by Archives and History of the state's first African American state historic site.
-This site would be a memorial to Dr. Brown.
+State Senator William (Bill) Martin and State Representative H. M. Michaux Jr., a Palmer graduate, soon joined the cause.
+They secured passage of a special bill in the 1983 General Assembly which allowed for planning by Archives and History of the state's first African American state historic site.
 Shortly after state planning and research began, citizens organized the Charlotte Hawkins Brown Historical Foundation, Inc., a nonprofit society headed by Gibbs and later by Dr. Harold Webb.
 In 1985, the foundation and others convinced the legislators to appropriate funds for land acquisition and initial restoration of the Palmer campus.
 After lengthy negotiations, Archives and History purchased from the American Muslim Mission 40 acres containing the heart of the campus.

 In November 1987, the memorial officially opened as a state historic site.
-By that time the Carrie M. Stone Teachers' Cottage had been restored as a visitor center featuring exhibits and an audiovisual program.
-By early 1994, the Historic Sites Section had completed exhaustive, comprehensive research on Brown and the Palmer Institute, and restored or stabilized several other structures.
+By that time the Carrie M. Stone Teachers' Cottage had been restored as a visitor center.
 Today, Canary Cottage (Dr. Brown's home) stands furnished and restored and serves as a historic house museum.
-The remaining dozen or so buildings make up the historic landscape of the school and can be seen from the outside.
+The former dining hall for students, Kimball Hall serves as an event space available for rentals, while the remaining handful of buildings make up the historic landscape of the school and can be seen from the outside.

 Further Reading